-Fortunately, there's iBoysoft Drive Manager, one of the best NTFS for macOS Mojave 10.14 software in the market which allows you to read write NTFS drives in macOS Mojave 10.14.
+Fortunately, there's iBoysoft NTFS for Mac, one of the best NTFS driver for macOS Mojave 10.14 software in the market which allows you to read write NTFS drives in macOS Mojave 10.14.

-Tutorial to write to NTFS drive in macOS 10.14 Mojave with iBoysoft Drive Manager
+Tutorial to write to the NTFS drive in macOS 10.14 Mojave with iBoysoft NTFS for Mac

-Step 1: Connect NTFS drive to Mac and launch iBoysoft Drive Manager.
+Step 2: Connect the NTFS drive to Mac.

-Step 2: After getting notification that the NTFS drive has been successfully mounted, we can then write to NTFS drive.
+Step 3: After the NTFS drive has been successfully mounted, you can open it and then write to the NTFS drive.

 Solution 2: Reformat NTFS drive to exFAT/FAT32